Zohar Shavit: Biography

-Zohar Dror (later Shavit) was born in Tel Aviv.
-She studied at Tel Aviv University, where she wrote her PhD theses under the supervision of Itamar Even-Zohar in the direct course of studies for outstanding students.
-In 1997, she became a full professor of culture research at Tel Aviv University.

-Shavit is married to the historian and writer Yaacov Shavit, the mother of Noga, Uriya, and Avner.
+Shavit is married to the historian, writer and fellow Tel Aviv University academic Yaacov Shavit.
+She is the mother of Noga, Uriya, and Avner.

 Public career

 In 2000, she was appointed a cultural affairs advisor to Matan Vilnai, the Minister of Science, Culture and Sport.
 She served as an advisor to the Knesset's education and cultural committee and was a member of the board of directors of the Second Television and Radio Authority, and a member of the New Council for Arts and Culture.
 She is a member of the council of the Israeli Opera and of the Board of Governors of literary prizes for the Ministry of Culture.

 She chaired as the Ministry of Science, Culture and Sport's Vision 2000 committee, which drafted and presented the Ministry's cultural program (Culture Charter – Vision 2000, Cultural Policy for the State of Israel in the 21st Century: Consensus Statement).
 She initiated the reading project of "A Book at every House" and chaired it for six years.

 In 2009, Shavit was elected to Tel Aviv's city council, and appointed Cultural Affairs Advisor to Ron Huldai, the city's Mayor.
 In this capacity, she initiated several cultural projects, among which were changing the status of two archives: the Gnazim Archive and the Theater archive, which was made part of Beit Ariela – the municipal main library.
 She initiated the "Poetry on the Road" project in which passages of poetry were exhibited throughout the city on placards, banners and signs, including at bus stations, three of the city's boulevards and on city garbage trucks.
 In addition, she initiated a poetry writing competition.

+In 2025, prof.Shavit was announced as the laureate of the Israel Prize in the field of Culture and Arts.

 Academic career

 Shavit is the founder and chair of the Master's Program in the Research of Child and Youth Culture at Tel Aviv University.
-At Tel Aviv University, she founded and developed two fields of study: the social history of Hebrew culture and the children's and youth culture.